 Espalier is the horticultural technique of forcing woody plants to grow flat along the same plane as a wall or fence.
 This is achieved by systematically pruning branches to restrict plant growth and guiding the branches in a selected direction until the plant assumes the desired shape.
 The plant is anchored to its companion wall (fence), or else to a trellis running parallel to the wall, via an elaborate support system that serves as a framework.

 Espalier has both aesthetic and practical purposes.
-You can use this art form to dress up a blank masonry wall, especially if you select a plant with nice flowers.
+You can use this art form to dress up a blank masonry wall, especially if you select a plant with nice flowers and/or attractive fruits; indeed, fruit trees are a popular choice for espalier.
 Growing an espalier along a chain-link fence can give you more privacy.
 In a yard where space is at a premium, an espalier serves as a great space-saver.
 Running along a solid, south-facing wall, an espaliered plant can enjoy a microclimate where temperatures are warm enough to extend the growing season.
 Finally, because the dimension of depth has been almost totally eliminated (an espalier has height and width, but no depth to speak of), each leaf of a fruit tree can receive full sunshine, meaning better fruit production per square inch.

 When to Espalier